ohdsi-studies/DeepLearningComparison/README.md

 # Location to Strategus modules
-# If you've ran Strategus studies before this directory should already exist.
+# If you've ran Strategus studies before on the machine this directory should already exist.
 # Note: this environmental variable should be set once for each compute node
 Sys.setenv("INSTANTIATED_MODULES_FOLDER" = '/modules/')